...

 How Can Previous Rental History Affect Tenant Screening?

-Previous rental history can significantly impact tenant screening by providing landlords with insights into a tenant’s rental behavior, payment reliability, and references from previous landlords.
+Previous rental history can significantly impact tenant screening by providing landlords with insights into a tenant’s rental behavior, payment reliability, and Rental references from previous landlords.

 Landlord references serve as a crucial component of the tenant screening process, offering valuable information about a tenant’s punctuality in rent payments, overall conduct during the tenancy, and whether they left the property in good condition upon moving out.
 Lease adherence plays a pivotal role in establishing a tenant’s reliability and trustworthiness, as it reflects their commitment to fulfilling the terms of the rental agreement.